Installing and Configuring MySQL

 );

-You can confirm that the table was created by running the following two commands, which lists the available tables and then describes the books table:
+You can confirm that the table was created by running the following two commands.
+The MySQL show command lists the tables in a database and the describe command describes a table's structure.

 show tables;